-Regional Studies–East Asia (RSEA) is a vibrant interdisciplinary area studies program designed to accommodate a wide range of interests and needs for graduate training in the languages, societies, and cultures of East Asia.
-The terminal master’s degree program affords students interested in a professional career of engagement with East Asia an opportunity to pursue a flexible and varied course of instruction related to their career interests; it also serves the needs of students who wish to enter a PhD program but require further background training in the field of East Asian studies.
+Regional Studies–East Asia (RSEA) is a vibrant interdisciplinary master's degree program designed to educate students in the languages, societies, and cultures of East Asia.
+The RSEA program affords students interested in a professional career of engagement with East Asia an opportunity to pursue a flexible and varied course of instruction related to their career interests.
+It also serves the needs of students who wish to enter a PhD program but require further background training in the field of East Asian studies.
 The RSEA program prepares students for careers in higher education, politics, the military, journalism, international organizations, and the business and financial sectors.

-RSEA dates back to 1946, when renowned China scholar John King Fairbank launched a full-time seminar leading to a master’s degree known as Regional Studies–China; the seminar was later expanded to include Japan, Korea, and Vietnam, and became the AM program known as Regional Studies–East Asia.
+RSEA dates back to 1946, when renowned China scholar John King Fairbank launched a full-time seminar leading to a master’s degree known as Regional Studies–China.
+The seminar was later expanded to include Japan, Korea, and Vietnam, and became the program known as Regional Studies–East Asia.

-For almost three-quarters of a century, RSEA has transformed the field of East Asian Studies and produced close to 1500 alumni in all walks of life.
-Many of the RSEA program’s alumni have achieved distinction in the academic world, or the world of public service.
+For three-quarters of a century, RSEA has transformed the field of East Asian Studies and produced over 1,700 alumni in all walks of life.
+Many of the RSEA program’s alumni have achieved distinction in academia and public service.

-Applicants are asked to indicate in their application which Harvard faculty member(s) they are most interested to work with should they be admitted into the program.
-There is no need for an applicant to contact any member of the faculty directly.
+Applicants are asked to indicate in their application three Harvard faculty member(s) whose work is closely related to their own interests.
+Applicants do not need to contact any member of the faculty.